Vamsi-Vuyyuru/MyProfile/README.md

 ---
 ### SUMMARY:
-Ambitious Analyst with 7 years of experience in Manufacturing and Supply Chain Management Industry.
+Ambitious IT/OT Analyst with 7.6 years of experience in Pharma, Manufacturing, Engineering Services and Supply Chain Management Industries.
 Skilled in Integration, Visualization and Maintenance of MES Systems.
-And, a Data Science practitioner.
+Also, a Certified Data Science and AI practitioner in MES Domain.

 ---
 ### EXPERIENCE:
 ##### STANLEY BLACK & DECKER     	                                  	 		                             	_November 2021-present_
-###### _IT/OT Analyst_
+###### _IT/OT Analyst (Data)_
+•	Developed and Deployed Azure web App for viewing Machine performance data using Python Plotly which provided easy accessibility for Supervisors during Gemba meetings.
+•	Drive sprints for roll out of Quality Document Control ETQ Applications in coordination with Business, Analysts, Global Teams, and Vendor.
+•	Manage, Troubleshoot, and push software artifacts using Azure DevOps for in-house Applications.
+•	Customization of Work Order Forms, Manufacturing Assets, Workflow triggers, Setup scheduled maintenance through eMaint(X5) CMMS System.
+•	Responsible for building and managing simple site specific PowerBi reports to view insights from Product Inspection Quality, from multiple app.
+Databases.
+•	Worked with Architects on integration of on-prem database (SQL) with cloud applications(Azure).
+•	Troubleshooting tag\data issues with Kepware and Thingworx for real time OEE calculation Apps.
+•	Basic experience with Azure Edge devices for connection between PLC and cloud systems.
+•	Building use-cases on advanced technologies in MES such as, Predictive Maintenance, Machine Condition Monitoring and Failure Prediction.
+•	Conducting weekly team meetings to discuss and provide insights to peers.

 ##### BOSCH-SIEMENS HOUSEHOLD APPLICANCES Mfg.
 Pvt.
 Ltd.     	                                  	 			_July 2019-November 2021_
 ###### _Senior Executive_